wellbs32/random-password-generator/README.md

 ### Remake the Password

-After the the output is shown, you can choose if want to remake the password.
+After the output is shown, you can choose if want to remake the password.

 ![Remake Password](/images/remake_screenshot.png)